-Following the intriguing reveal of the new Siri assistant with full AI capabilities, questions and analyses have begun to surface: Will Apple turn this smart assistant into a paid monthly subscription service like “Siri Plus” to join the ranks of ChatGPT and Gemini?
-The idea is not entirely far-fetched, especially since Apple’s services sector has become highly profitable, outperforming all other sectors combined, with the exception of the iPhone.
+Following the intriguing unveiling of the new Siri assistant with full artificial intelligence capabilities, questions and analyses have begun to surface: Will Apple turn this smart assistant into a paid monthly subscription service like “Siri Plus” to join the ranks of ChatGPT and Gemini?
+The idea is not entirely far-fetched, especially since Apple’s services sector has been generating massive profits that exceed all other sectors combined, with the exception of the iPhone.

 Subscription Dreams: From Apple Intelligence+ to Paid Siri